deepin-community/qt6-webengine/src/3rdparty/chromium/docs/code_reviews.md

 be more familiar with code in `//chrome/browser/component_name/sub_component` than reviewers in the higher-level `//chrome/OWNERS` file.

-More detail on the owners file format is provided in the "More information" section below.
+More detail on the owners file format is provided [here](#owners-file-details).

 *Tip:* The `git cl owners` command can help find owners.
+Gerrit also provides this functionality in the Reviewers field of CLs.

 While owners must approve all patches, any committer can contribute to the review.
 In some directories the owners can be overloaded or there might be